Food Standards Scotland (FSS) is known as the data ‘Controller’ of the personal information provided to us.

 The lawful basis under which we process children and young people data is as follows:

-University of Edinburgh and their sub processors Taylor McKenzie, will process your personal data on our behalf.
+FSS will not have any access to personal data.
+The University of Edinburgh and their sub processors Taylor McKenzie, the University of Aberdeen, and Biomathematics & Statistics Scotland will process your personal data on our behalf.
 These organisations are our data processors and can only process your personal data on our instruction or with our agreement for a specified purpose to enable us to maintain, improve and provide our services in order to fulfil our public task.
+A data protection impact assessment (DPIA) and data processing agreement (DPA) have been completed to ensure that any personal data collected by us or by our data processors on our behalf, is securely protected.

 What are your rights?